 : : : President Jimmy Carter once used the phrase (to his regret) in a reply to a question from an African-American also surnamed "Carter."

 : : : To paraphrase the encounter:

 : : : The man asked, "My name's 'Carter' and your name is 'Carter.'
 How come we're not related."
-To which the President responded, "Lot's of Georgia families have a nigger in the woodpile."
+To which the President responded, "Lot's of Georgia families have a [word removed in order to comply with Google's Publisher Policy] in the woodpile."

 Wrong Carter.
 The man who said that was James G. Carter, a Georgia State Senator.
 It was misattributed to Jimmy Carter because they're from the same state and because of the similarity of their names.